BillNyeARussianSpy/PatternAnalysis-2025/recognition/HipMRIVQVAE - 47447217/README.md

 https://github.com/MishaLaskin/vqvae
 Additionally, the original paper for VQVAEs can be found at https://arxiv.org/abs/1711.00937.

+## Preprocessing
+The data was split into training, validation and test sets.
+Split sizes were predetermined by the sizes of the provided NifTi folders.
+This was then passed to the loading functions in `dataset.py`.
+This process is described below:

+- Input format: NIfTI (.nii / .nii.gz) slices.
+Each file is loaded with NiBabel and reduced to a single 2D slice via _ensure_2d (keeps (H,W)).
+- Normalization (optional): If normImage=True, each slice is standardized per-image:
+$$
+x = x−μ/σ+1e−8
+$$
+(done before padding to keep zeros near mean).
+- Sizing to canvas: Every slice is fit to a fixed target_size=(H,W) using `_fit_to_canvas`:
+    - `fit_mode="pad_or_crop"` (default): center-crop if too large, symmetric pad if too small.
+    - pad or crop can be forced if desired.
+- Tensor shape: Output returned as (N, H, W); the training script then adds a channel → (N, 1, H, W).

 ## Training
 The training script `train.py` performs end-to-end training, validation, and checkpointing of the HipMRI VQ-VAE model.
 It loads 2D MRI slices (from .nii or .nii.gz files), trains the network to reconstruct them, and automatically saves progress and best models.
 It includes:
 - Automatic resume – continues training from the latest checkpoint (last.ckpt)